Transformer Circuits Can Realize Clustering Algorithms: Discussion

 \section{Discussion}

 The encoder-decoder transformer was developed to solve sequence-to-sequence tasks~\citep{vaswani2017attention}.
-One such task is text summarization, where the input sequence is a (large) text chunk and the output sequence is a faithful summary of the input.
-We analogize the $k$-means problem as clustering (summarizing) a large set of points into a small set of cluster centers.
-This led us to the development of an encoder-decoder transformer with chosen parameters that exactly implements Lloyd's algorithm for $k$-means clustering, {\em without any training}.
-Importantly, the development of this neural implementation of $k$-means provides a general approach for developing alternative and novel clustering algorithms through interpretable architectural modifications.
+One such task is text summarization, where the model takes a large input text and produces a faithful summary.
+We analogized the $k$-means problem as clustering (summarizing) a large set of points into a small set of cluster centers.
+This led to {\em a small, practically-viable encoder-decoder transformer} that exactly realizes Lloyd's algorithm for $k$-means clustering (\cref{thm:l2-clus-eu}, \cref{thm:l2-clus-ip-informal}) with a model whose size is smaller than that of the input clustering problem (\cref{rem:trf-size}).
+Importantly, the development of this transformer circuit implementation of $k$-means provides a general approach for developing alternative and novel clustering algorithms through interpretable architectural modifications in the transformer.